usmanmehmood55/Serial-Logger/README.md

 * Always places log file on Desktop for easy access

 ### To Do
+* Implement timestamps
+* Implement seperator
 * Add automatic seperator detection for multiple values in a single line
-* Add option for timestamps
 * Maybe even a serial plotter as good as Arduino IDE's